Moesif/moesifwsgi/examples/readme.md

 1. Optional: Setup [virtual env](https://virtualenv.pypa.io/en/stable/) if needed.
 Start the virtual env by `virtualenv benv` & `source benv/bin/activate`

-2. Install moesifwsgi in the environment by `pip install moesifwsgi`
+2. Inside `examples/flask/`, Install dependencies in the environment by `pip install -r requirements.txt`

-3. Install Flask Framework by, `pip install Flask`

-4. Be sure to edit the `examples/flask/hello.py` to include your own application id.
+3. Be sure to edit the `examples/flask/hello.py` to include your own application id.

 ```
 moesif_settings = {